Chimpanzee: Intelligence

-A 2022 study reported that chimpanzees crushed and applied insects to their own wounds and the wounds of other chimpanzees.
-Chimpanzees have displayed different behaviours in response to a dying or dead group member.
-When witnessing a sudden death, the other group members act in frenzy, with vocalisations, aggressive displays, and touching of the corpse.
-In one case chimpanzees cared for a dying elder, then attended and cleaned the corpse.
-Afterward, they avoided the spot where the elder died and behaved in a more subdued manner.
+A 2022 study reported that chimpanzees crush and apply insects to treat their own wounds and the wounds of other chimpanzees.
+Chimpanzees display different behaviour in response to a dying or dead group member.
+When a chimpanzee dies an unnatural death (such as a tree fall or predator attack), the other group members may act in frenzy, including vocalisations, aggressive displays, and touching of the corpse.
+In one case chimpanzees cared for a dying elder, and then attended and cleaned the corpse.
+Afterward, they avoided the spot where the elder had died, and behaved in a more subdued manner.
 Mothers have been reported to carry around and groom their dead infants for several days.

-Experimenters now and then witness behaviour that cannot be readily reconciled with chimpanzee intelligence or theory of mind.
-Wolfgang Köhler, for instance, reported insightful behaviour in chimpanzees, but he likewise often observed that they experienced "special difficulty" in solving simple problems.
-Researchers also reported that, when faced with a choice between two persons, chimpanzees were just as likely to beg food from a person who could see the begging gesture as from a person who could not, thereby raising the possibility that chimpanzees lack theory of mind.
+Experimenters now and then witness behaviour that, in the absence of human-like language skills, cannot readily be reconciled with chimpanzee intelligence or theory of mind.
+For example, Wolfgang Köhler reported insightful behaviour in chimpanzees, but he likewise often observed that they experienced "special difficulty" in solving simple problems.
+Researchers also reported that, when faced with a choice between two persons, chimpanzees were just as likely to beg food from a person who could see the begging gesture as from a person who could not, thereby raising the possibility that chimpanzees may lack a theory of mind.
 By contrast, Hare, Call, and Tomasello found that subordinate chimpanzees were able to use the knowledge state of dominant rival chimpanzees to determine which container of hidden food they approached.